otrv4/otrv4/otrv4.md

   len byte unsigned s, big-endian
 ```

-EDDSA-SIG refers to the `OTR version 4 signature`:
+EDDSA-SIG refers to the OTR version 4 signature:

 ```
-Eddsa signature (EDDSA-SIG):
+EDDSA signature (EDDSA-SIG):
   (len is the expected length of the signature, which is 114 bytes) len byte unsigned value, big-endian
 ```